cysouw/diathesis/text/c09_adverbials.md

 c.
 Ich rede dein Benehmen gut.
 :::

 Many verbs occur with different resultative preverbials.
 However, the new accusative object always relates to the same prepositionally marked role.
 For example, the verb *reden* 'to talk' [@next a] can be combined with many different resultatives, like *gutreden, kleinreden, schönreden* and *totreden*.
 However, all these verbs promote the role marked by *über* in the intransitive (i.e. the content of the talk).
 Similarly, with *drücken* 'to press' [@next b] there are resultatives like *festdrücken, kaputtdrücken, plattdrücken* that all promote the *auf* prepositional role (i.e. the object to which the pressure is applied).
 A final example is *beten* 'to pray' [@next c], for which both *freibeten* and *gesundbeten* promote the *für* prepositional role (i.e. the addressee of the prayer).
 These examples suggest that each verb has a preferred role for the resultative applicative diathesis.
-This concept of a preferred prepositional role is highly reminiscent of the notion 'governed prepositions' as defined in [@sec:prepositions-identifying-governed-prepositions].
+This concept of a preferred prepositional role is highly reminiscent of the notion "governed prepositions" as defined in [@sec:prepositions-identifying-governed-prepositions].
 However, the current set of examples does not suggest any clear connection between the two concepts.

 ::: ex
 - Ich rede über dein Benehmen. \
-  Ich rede dein Benehmen gut/klein/schön/tot
+  Ich rede dein Benehmen gut/klein/schön
 - Ich drücke auf den Deckel. \
   Ich drücke den Deckel fest/kaputt/platt
 - Ich bete für den Gefangenen. \
   Ich bete den Gefangenen frei/gesund.
 :::

-A counterexample to this 'preferred role' generalisation is *tanzen* 'to dance'.
+A counterexample to this preferred-role generalisation is *tanzen* 'to dance'.
 First, there is a resultative *kaputttanzen* [@next a] that promoted the *auf* prepositional role (i.e. the surface on which the dancing is taking place).
 Second, there is *schwindligtanzen* [@next b] that promoted the *with* prepositional role (i.e. the parter of the dancing).
 This is currently the only example known to me that allows for an applicative for two different prepositional roles.

 ::: ex
 - Sie tanzt auf dem Parkett. \